Editor’s Note: This blog post has been updated in February 2022.

 - Use the results for the creation of effective learning modules that address the gaps identified.

 Whether tasked with sales enablement training, soft skills training, or technical training, ensure that you provide learners with an engaging, stimulating, and effective learning experience.
 This ensures that learners are encouraged to learn more and inculcates a culture of learning or continuous learning.

 In a typical corporate training session, employees watch training videos passively, listening to the instructor describing tasks and procedures in one dimension.
 This mode of training is taxing, ineffective, and has no tangible benefits or productive results.
 Training should not be boring.
 Technical training can be fun, engaging, and lead to exciting experiences.
 These three characteristics can lead to training that yields results and leave the trainees wanting to learn more and thereby improve their skills.

 Learning engagement is the precursor to effective training.
 Here’s how technical eLearning custom content can be engaging to learners:

 - Keep training curriculum relevant and role-based

 - Incorporate visual mediums such as 3D graphics and simulations

-- Emotional Engagement: Use a narrative that puts the learner at the center
+- Deploy emotional engagement – use a narrative that puts the learner front and center

 - Add interactivity tools such as gamification for reinforcement